The Tools panel can be displayed as a toolbar across the top of the application window or as a normal, dockable panel.

-To delete a saved search item from either list, hover the mouse over the the item to highlight it, and then press Delete or Backspace.
+To delete a saved search item from either list, hover the mouse over the item to highlight it, and then press Delete or Backspace.

-See this video on the Video2Brain website to learn about the new features for searching and filtering in panels.
+See this video on the Video2Brain website to learn about the features for searching and filtering in panels.

 To show only footage items for which the name or comment contains a specific string, start typing the string.